Defer non-critical CSS

 Optimize

-To optimize this page, you need to know which classes are considered "critical".
-You'll use the Coverage Tool for that:
+To optimize this page, you need to know which classes are considered critical.
+To determine this, use the Coverage Tool:

 2. Type "Coverage" and select Show Coverage.

-3. Click the Reload button, to reload the page and start capturing the coverage.
+3. Click Reload to reload the page and start capturing the coverage.

 Coverage for CSS file, showing 55.9% unused bytes.

-• Green (critical): These are the classes the browser needs to render the visible content (like the title, subtitle, and accordion buttons).
+• Classes marked in green are critical.
+The browser needs them to render the visible content, including the title, subtitle, and accordion buttons.

-With this information, optimize your CSS so that the browser starts processing critical styles immediately after page loads, while deferring non-critical CSS for later:
+With this information, optimize your CSS so the browser can start processing critical styles immediately after the page loads and defer non-critical CSS for later:

-• Extract the class definitions marked with green in the report obtained from the coverage tool, and put those classes inside a <style> block at the head of the page:
+1. Extract the class definitions marked with green in the coverage report, and put those classes in a <style> block at the head of the page:

 <style type="text/css">